Honoring Indigenous Voices through a Cape Cod Lens

 Braiding Sweetgrass, As We Have Always Done, and The Heartbeat of Wounded Knee serve as essential readings to engage with Indigenous voices and consider the complexities of history and culture.
 These books and others are available to borrow through the Cape Libraries Automated Materials Lending Service (CLAMS), which you may access with a free library membership.

-Beyond books, your libraries host creative offerings, such as the Nantucket Atheneum’s foraging workshops that teach participants about the identification and sustainable harvesting of wild native edible plants.
+Beyond books, your libraries host creative offerings, such as the Nantucket Atheneum’s foraging workshops that honor indigenous voices as well as teach participants about the identification and sustainable harvesting of wild native edible plants.
 Libraries also partner with local conservation groups, to bring expert-led interactive programs that make environmental education accessible to a broader audience.

 The Nantucket Atheneum is a private non-profit that proudly curates print and digital materials; maintains an archival collection of historic artifacts, cares for its regal 1847 building and garden, and delivers more than 1,300 programs and classes a year to both seasonal and year-round members.